viztea/track-encoder-plugin/README.md

 encoding [lavaplayer](https://github.com/lavalink-devs/lavaplayer) tracks that are usually returned by `/v4/loadtracks` (or `/v4/decodetrack`).

-This plugin can be used to create tracks in your bot's code that can be used

 ## API

 This plugin offers two endpoints: `/v4/encodetrack` and `/v4/encodetracks`, the latter is available for encoding